sir-josh/sanctum/README.md

 ## 🚀 Accomplishments that we're proud of

-🍥 We built Sanctum as a hybrid dApp.
+🎉 We built Sanctum as a hybrid dApp.
 It implements PostgreSQL for transactional logic, while the core logic is powered by 2 smart contracts - Santum.sol and Terminal.sol.<br />
-🍥 Sanctum contract is deployed on Polygon, while Terminal contracts are deployed on Celo, and Fantom (for the demo).. <br />
+🎉 Sanctum contract is deployed on Polygon for speed and security, while Terminal contracts are deployed on Celo, and Fantom (for the demo).. <br />
-🍥 We then implemented Axelar to route users' donations from the Terminal on other chains, to Sanctum on Polygon.
+🎉 We then implemented Axelar to route users' donations from the Terminal on other chains, to Sanctum on Polygon.
 This allow users easily donate irrespective of their chain! <br />